 Angina can cause other symptoms, too, such as sweating or a general sense that something is wrong.

 Cause of angina

-Angina results from ischemia.
-Ischemia happens when an organ, typically the heart, isn’t getting enough blood with oxygen.
+Angina results from ischemia, which happens when an organ — typically the heart — isn’t getting enough blood with oxygen.
 This can make your heart muscle cramp and function differently than usual.

 Sometimes angina symptoms don’t occur until a person is to the point of having a devastating cardiac event, such as:

 Stable and unstable angina

-- It usually lasts for a few minutes and disappears with rest.
+It usually lasts for a few minutes and disappears when you rest.

-- Also called rest angina, it occurs when no particular demand is being placed on your heart.
+Unstable angina is also called rest angina.
+It occurs when no particular demand is being placed on your heart.

 The pain usually doesn’t get better with rest and can worsen with each episode or be excruciatingly severe out of nowhere.
 It can even wake you up from a sound sleep.

 In addition to angina, CAD may cause the following symptoms: